Minor in Computer Networking

 Real-World Applications

-Students develop a strong foundation in network technologies, protocols, and security while gaining practical experience in designing, deploying, managing, and troubleshooting computer networks.
-This applied approach ensures graduates are well-prepared for the demands of today’s IT industry.
+The minor emphasizes experiential learning, understanding that theoretical knowledge alone is insufficient.
+The curriculum combines classroom instruction with hands-on lab activities, enabling students to apply concepts in real-world scenarios.
+Students build a solid foundation in network technologies, protocols, and security while gaining practical experience in designing, deploying, managing, and troubleshooting computer networks.
+This applied approach equips graduates with the skills and confidence needed to meet the demands of today’s IT industry.

 Stay Ahead of the Curve

-Staying ahead in the evolving field of computer networking is essential.
-The minor’s curriculum is designed with this in mind, equipping students with the knowledge and skills to adapt to emerging technologies and industry trends, and preparing them to meet future challenges and opportunities.
+Staying ahead in the rapidly evolving field of computer networking is essential.
+Fort Hays State University designed this minor to equip students with the knowledge and skills needed to adapt to emerging technologies and industry trends, preparing them to tackle future challenges and seize new opportunities.
+The curriculum is regularly updated to align with current industry certification objectives, ensuring students gain relevant, up-to-date expertise.
+This focus on innovation reflects FHSU’s commitment to providing a forward-thinking, industry-aligned education in computer networking.

 Hands-on Activities